jtb87/r42_assignment/README.md

 # description
-see diagram
+See diagram 'relay42_diagram.png'

-Short description of the approach and limitations of the implementation
+Short description of the approach and limitations of the implementation.

-# source_code deployable to dev/test/prod
+# Source code deployable to dev/test/prod
 The architecture is pretty much the same - it would mean setting different env variables.

 ## Deployment steps